aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

 See [the AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/concurrent-executions.html) managing concurrency.

-### Configuring AutoScaling
+### AutoScaling

-You can configure autoscaling of provisioned concurrency on a function alias using the `autoScaleProvisionedConcurrency()` method:
+You can use Application AutoScaling to automatically configure the provisioned concurrency for your functions.
+AWS Lambda supports Target Tracking and Scheduled Scaling policies.
+Use the `addAutoScaling()` method to configure autoscaling on a function alias:

 ```ts
 const alias = new lambda.Alias(stack, 'Alias', {